What Causes Snoring?

 Smoking

+Any type of smoking can be harmful.
+Cigarette smoke in particular contains over 7,000 chemicals, most of which are man-made.
 Exposure to these chemicals causes inflammation, which can be either acute or chronic.
 Smoking causes swelling of the upper airways and may contribute to snoring when inflammation is acute.
 Women in particular are at higher risk of developing snoring caused by smoking.

 Like alcohol use, avoiding or quitting smoking may help to control snoring as well as reduce the risk of many other health problems.

-When to Speak to Your Doctor
+When to Talk to Your Doctor

 You may want to speak to a doctor if you snore and experience any of the following situations: